Bill and Hillary Clinton National Airport Little Rock

 • Federally funded projects: 12% participation goal for Disadvantaged Business Enterprises (DBE) for the 2024-2026 cycle.
 (Click here for details)

-• Concession Contracts: 21% participation goal for Airport Concession Disadvantaged Business Enterprises (ACDBE) for 2022-2024 cycle.
+• Concession Contracts: 21% participation goal for Airport Concession Disadvantaged Business Enterprises (ACDBE) and 2% participation goal for ACDBE- Rental Car for 2022-2024 cycle.
 (Click here for details)

 • Locally funded capital projects & professional services: 18% participation goal for Diverse Companies.
 (Click here for details)